 And there was twelve or so hours and one meeting left.
 It was night and I had until the morning and then that retreat was gonna be over.
 And that would be it—there wouldn’t be retreat for me for the foreseeable future.
 I don’t think I ended up sitting another retreat for maybe six or seven months after that, which was a long time for me at the time, because I had been in a rhythm of sitting at least one retreat a month before that.

-So something that had been abundant—I’d had an abundance of retreat—was suddenly very precious, very rare.
+Something that had been abundant—retreat time—was suddenly very precious, very rare.
 There was not much time left.

 The assignment was so simple: it was just to let go.
 So every moment, whatever was coming up, I let go of it to the best of my ability.
 I made that the basis of my practice for those last twelve hours.